 - Via app: Search for My Stop in the app store and select “Versatrans My Stop.”
 There are several My Stop apps; choose the Versatrans version.

 Bus transportation is a privilege, and students riding school buses are required to obey all rules and regulations established by the school and driver.
 All buses are equipped with surveillance cameras to assist in safe transportation.
 Parents are encouraged to remind their children to respect the property of the school division and neighbors living near a bus stop.
 Inappropriate conduct while riding a school bus may result in denial of this privilege.
 The school principal and Transportation Department make disciplinary decisions about school bus transportation.

 Radio frequency identification cards (or RFID cards) add an extra level of safety for the youngest students as they board and disembark school buses.

 - Cards and lanyards were issued to elementary students in 2021-22 and are issued to additional students as supplies become available.
 New students who enrolled by July 11, 2022, will receive cards and lanyards at the start of school.

 - Students place the card against a sensor as they board and disembark the bus.
 The tablet will make a happy sound if the student is boarding/disembarking at the correct locations.

 - Parents can use My Stop to follow the bus the student rides, and the points at which the student enters and leaves the bus are recorded.

 - RFID cards do not track students.
 The cards only associate students to the bus they are riding so parents know where their students are and drivers know which stops are the correct stops.

 Family responsibilities #

-- Teach your children about school bus safety.
-Ask questions to determine their comprehension.
+- Teach your children about school bus safety, and talk about it often.
+Ask questions to make sure they understand.